denisstasyev/Operating_Systems/README.md

 # Operating_Systems
-Tasks in Operating Systems course at MIPT
+Tasks for the Operating Systems course at MIPT for 5-6 semesters.

+Folder number is the number of the seminar.